ADS-B In Interval Management

 How it works

 Interval Management consists of a set of ground and flight-deck capabilities and procedures that are used in combination by air traffic controllers and flight crews to more efficiently and precisely manage spacing between aircraft in a stream of traffic.
 During an Interval Management operation, the controller will provide an objective to the flight crew (to achieve and maintain a spacing goal relative to a lead aircraft), and the flight crew will follow the speed guidance provided by the avionics to execute the spacing objective.
-The avionics and automation systems will support IM operations to the same runway, parallel runways, and crossing & converging runways, enabling increased throughput over today's operations.
+The avionics and automation systems will support IM operations to the same runway, parallel runways, and crossing & converging runways, enabling increased throughput.